 There is plenty of documentation for this rig online.
 The initial write-up was in the Spring 1997 edition of QRPp, available from Chuck K7QO here.
 Note that the preceding link is a PDF of all 4 volumes from that year.
-The entire QRPp archive is also on Chuck’s site and accessible from the main page.
-The link to the original manual for the SST kit that I quoted here is no longer working, so I have removed it.
-If you e-mail me, I can send you a copy of the manual – I’m good in QRZ.
-Other essential documentation is the mods and information collected from QRP-L messages from 1997-2004, from Ken Larsen AL7FS, here as an HTML file, here as a text file, or here as a .doc file.
+The entire QRPp archive is also on Chuck’s site and accessible from his main page.
+Other essential documentation is the mods and information collected from QRP-L messages from 1997-2004, from Ken Larsen AL7FS, here.

 Mine differed just slightly from the original.
 Here’s my hand-drawn version of the schematic, reproduced here with kind permission of N6KR.
 Don’t rely just on the following schematic, as my drawing is a bit goofy.
-Best to refer to the original circuit diagram in the manual, and use mine to see how it differs –
+Best to refer to the original circuit diagram in the manual (available here), and use mine to see how it differs –

 Component designations (e.g. C27, R11 etc) are the same as in the schematic in the Wilderness Radio manual.
 There are 3 parts in the above schematic that do not have such designations – they were added by me (the series capacitor and resistor from pin 5 of U3 to ground, and the 1N5817 diode in series with the 10-16V DC supply line).